 What IRA is right for me?
-You are asking this question, so congratulations, you have already started your journey to saving.
+You are asking this question, so congratulations, you have already started your journey to saving and investing.

 First and foremost, give yourself some credit for even being here reading this.

-There are a few different types of IRAs, which we went over in this post.
+There are a few different types of IRAs.

 Why an IRA?